MichaelRera/michaelrera.github.io/_projects/evoageing.md

      height="500"
      title="Evolution of a population of bd organisms with (xb-xd) € [-10; 10] leads to the selection of Lansing effect-bearing individuals">

+<a href="https://elifesciences.org/articles/92914">eLife version of record on November 2024  </a>